berkeley-cs61as/markdown-courseware/textbook/chapter14 Project - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 ## Just for Fun: Exporting Drawings

 Don't want to lose your masterpiece?
-Eager to share your creation with your Facebook friends?
+Eager to share your creation on Facebook or Instagram?
 You can now save your drawings as PNG files using the following command:

 ```